 The works that have reached us are as follows.

 2. On free-will (Περὶ τοῦ αὐτεξουσίου).
-The work seems to be directed against the Valentinians and other gnostics.
-Edited Bonwetsch, p.146-206, and by Vaillant, Le De autextusio de Methode d’Olympe, version slave et texte grec ed. et trad. en franc. p.631-889.
+(CPG 1811) The work seems to be directed against the Valentinians and other gnostics.
+Edited Bonwetsch, p.146-206, and by Vaillant, Le ‘De autextusio’ de Methode d’Olympe, version slave et texte grec ed. et trad. en franc. p.631-889.
 A short chunk — probably from Greek — is translated into English in the ANF here, and there are two French translations, one by l’Abbe Farges, the other by Vaillant.
 It is extensively quoted by Eznik of Kolb in his 5th century Armenian work On God.

-7. A third treatise allegorises the leech, described in Proverbs 30, 15f.
+7. A third treatise, De sanguisuga, (CPG 1816) allegorises the leech, described in Proverbs 30, 15f.
 (De sanguisuga: p.475-489) and Ps.
 18:2 ‘The heavens show forth the glory of God’ (De creatis: p.491-500).
 Bonwetsch gives a German version of the Old Slavonic.
 Chub gives a Russian translation.

 8. Against Porphyry.
 Jerome tells is that Methodius wrote a well-received refutation of Porphyry (De vir. ill.
 83; Epist.
 48:13; Epist.
 70:3), but it is entirely lost.
 Bonwetsch edits some Greek fragments on p.501-507.